 Pleasant surprises await in this five story West London Pimlico home.
 It all began with a professional couple looking to redress their home.
 Cue the team at Arcadia Design who transformed their abode’s run-of-the-mill decor into a bright, airy Scandinavian space.

-Not all of the plans for the house were able to make it through to the final design.
-The home owners were looking to include a special dressing room area to their bedroom, but given the practicalities of space this was really difficult to achieve.
+Plenty of structural changes to the house have given it a totally new look, removing walls and putting new touches of design in place.
+Still, not all of the plans for the house were able to make it through to the end.
+For instance, the home owners were looking to include a special dressing room area to their bedroom, but this was difficult to achieve given the home’s layout.
 The solution?
-A secret passageway to the bathroom en suite gives that playful feeling of a hidden space.
+A secret passageway to the en suite bathroom gives a playful feeling of a hidden space.

-In other parts of the house you can see what a change has taken place from before:
+In other parts of this Pimlico home you can see what a change has taken place from before:

 The basement area now houses the kitchen, but this used to be a couple of small dark rooms.
 What a transformation to feel so much light and space in here, compared to previously.

 Another element that was planned for the house was to create an open stairwell leading down to the newly created basement kitchen and dining room.
 However, after structural engineers were brought in to assess the possibility, this ultimately could not be done due to fire safety regulations.

 Nevertheless, the steel framed windows do a good job of creating the feeling of wide open space.
 In the end, the initial obstacle of having an open stairwell made it one of the focal points of the room.

 With the kitchen and dining room moved downstairs, the upper space was given an overhaul and is now the living room.
 Other areas of the home no longer have a chimney or fireplace, but the mantle was recreated here for that cozy home feel.

 The hallway was one of the owners’ new favorite bits about this Pimlico home, with these statement blue and white tiles that line the corridor.